-The review should be developmental and focused on the faculty member's progress toward promotion to professor.
+Candidates undergoing a review of progress towards promotion will submit to the Libraries Promotion & Continued Appointment Committee (review committee) documentation based on division-level University Libraries policies highlighting the contributions and service since continued appointment or the last promotion was awarded.
+The review committee will provide feedback focusing on the faculty member's progress toward promotion.
 The developmental guidance should focus on recommended future activities and plans that will position the faculty member for promotion.
-All reviews must be in writing, with the faculty member acknowledging receipt by signing and returning a copy for his or her departmental file.
-In addition, the faculty member may request a meeting with the department committee chair and the department head or chair to discuss the review and recommendations.
-Individual faculty members are also encouraged to seek guidance and mentoring from senior colleagues and the department head or chair.
+Review committee recommendation letters will be in writing; the faculty member will acknowledge receipt by signing and returning a copy of the letter to the personnel officer for departmental file.
+In addition, the faculty member may request a meeting with the review committee to discuss the review and recommendations.
+Individual faculty members are also encouraged to seek guidance and mentoring from senior colleagues and/or supervisor(s).

-4.5.5.4 Promotion Consideration and Decision
+4.4.5.4 Promotion Consideration and Decision

 There is no specification for minimum or maximum time of service in any rank.
-A faculty member may request at any time a consideration for promotion in rank if the review committee has not chosen to undertake such an evaluation.
+A faculty member may request at any time a consideration for promotion in rank if the Libraries Promotion & Continued Appointment Committee (review committee) has not chosen to undertake such an evaluation.
 However, appeal of a negative promotion decision is provided only if the faculty member has been in rank for at least six years and if the faculty member has formally requested, in writing, consideration for promotion in a previous year.
-Candidates for promotion who have been denied by both the division-level review committee and the dean of University Libraries or director of Virginia Cooperative Extension may appeal to the provost, who asks the University Promotion and Continued Appointment Committee to consider the appeal.
+Candidates for promotion have been denied by both the review committee and the dean of University Libraries may appeal to the provost, who asks the University-level Promotion and Continued Appointment Committee to consider the appeal.
 The faculty member presents the appeal in writing as specified in chapter four, "Appeals of Decisions on Reappointment, Continued Appointment, or Promotion."